educora/DE/DataSets/Geography/UK/UKGEOGRAPHY.md

-# UK Postcode System Breakdown: An Example with SW1V 2AB
+# UK Postcode System Breakdown

 ## Overview
 This document details the structure of the UK postcode system using "SW1V 2AB" as an example.
 The UK postcode system is an essential tool for mail delivery, navigation, and geographical localization.